-For Property D&F, we are choosing to focus on catastrophe-exposed business where rates are now improving and the attritional loss performance has been much better.
-The remediation actions taken during 2018 will continue for 2019 and the account will be focused in the US, with limited to Puerto Rican and international exposures (excluding Mexico).
+For Property D&F, premium income is expected to increase by 10% as we anticipate further rate increases in 2020.
+The remediation plan executed in 2019 will continue in 2020 and the account will be focused in the US, with limited Puerto Rican and international exposures (and no Mexican exposures).